 Why do wisdom teeth wait to erupt long after the tooth fairy has stopped leaving change under your pillow?

 Tooth development, from baby primary teeth to permanent teeth, takes place in an organized fashion, over a course of years, with the first molar erupting around the age of six and the second molar erupting around the age of 12.
 Wisdom teeth, which begin forming around your tenth birthday, are the last set of molars on the tooth-development timeline, so they usually don’t erupt until you are between the ages of 17 and 25.
 Because this is the age that people are said to become wiser, the set of third molars has been nicknamed “wisdom teeth.”

 Does everyone have to get their wisdom teeth removed?

 There are patients that develop wisdom teeth that function just as well as every other tooth in the mouth, and as a result they do not need to have them removed.
 But no one can predict when third molar complications will occur, and the American Association of Oral and Maxillofacial Surgeons estimates that about 85 percent of wisdom teeth will eventually need to be removed.

-If you do have wisdom teeth that you are thinking of having taken out, Dr. Katabi and Smythe strongly recommends that patients remove wisdom teeth when they are young adults, in order to “prevent future problems and to ensure optimal healing.”
+If you do have wisdom teeth that you are thinking of having taken out, Dr. Katabi strongly recommends that patients remove wisdom teeth when they are young adults, in order to “prevent future problems and to ensure optimal healing.”
 People who have oral surgery after the age of 35 have higher risks for complications, harder surgeries, and longer healing times than those who get them removed in their late teens or early 20’s.
 The best time to have them removed is when the roots are about two-thirds formed, which is generally between the ages of 15 to 18.

 Why is it so important to have my wisdom teeth removed as a teenager/young adult instead of later in life?